Towards Contextual Learning in Few-shot Object Classification: Results

-To further study the contribution of context and CCAM, we show in Figure \ref{fig:tsne} a t-SNE visualization \cite{tsne} of embeddings produced by our model using different amount of information.
-Visual embeddings (Fig. \ref{tsnea}) seem to produce ambiguous clusters, similar to context averaging (Fig. \ref{tsneb}).
-On the opposite, our CCAM produces surprisingly good clusters (Fig. \ref{tsnec}), which shows its ability, and the importance, to attend to discriminative elements in the context.
-Some visually different objects seem to share similar contexts, as shown by the mixed cluster in the center of Fig. \ref{tsnec}.
-This is mostly solved by our gated visuo-semantic unit that combines visual and contextual information (Fig. \ref{tsned}).
+To further study the contribution of context and CCAM, we show in Fig. \ref{fig:tsne} a t-SNE visualization \cite{tsne} of embeddings produced by our model using different amount of information.
+Visual embeddings (Fig. \ref{tsnea}) seem to produce ambiguous clusters, similar to context averaging (Fig. \ref{tsneb}) which considers each contextual item equally.
+On the opposite, our CCAM produces good clusters (Fig. \ref{tsnec}), which shows its ability, and the importance, to attend to discriminative elements.
+Also, some visually different objects seem to share similar contexts, as shown by the mixed cluster in the center of Fig. \ref{tsnec}.
+This problem is mostly solved by our GVSU that combines visual and contextual information (Fig. \ref{tsned}).

-\paragraph{Robustness to small objects and noise.} Real scenes datasets contain additional challenges, one of which is to recognize ambiguous low-resolution objects.
-We experimented our model on subsets of test images based on bounding box sizes.
-Figure \ref{fig:area} shows the results for our model and ProtoNet \cite{snell2017prototypical} on 20-way 5-shot classification.
-Small objects (area in the interval of [0, 25$^2$] pixels) are very problematic for ProtoNet as it obtains 25.08\% in accuracy, whereas our model still obtains 42.02\%.
-These results are consistent with the fact that context semantics offer a complementary cue to recognize objects.

-Moreover, we evaluated the robustness of our model while adding noise in support and query context labels.
-With a probability $p_{noise}$, we randomly swap context elements by another label from $\mathcal{C}_{train}$.
-The results for \mbox{20-way 5-shot} classification with noise are shown in Figure \ref{fig:error}.
-Interestingly, our model seems reasonably tolerant to false objects.
+\paragraph{Robustness to noise.} Since we aimed to study the potential contribution of context in a low-data regime, we used an oracle to annotate the context elements.
+In real applications, one would need to employ an object detection module to classify \textit{base} classes in query images and ideally in the few support examples also, although these could be manually annotated.
+While this aspect is left for future work, we evaluated the robustness of our model while adding noise in support and query context annotations to simulate an object detection module that makes a certain percentage of errors.
+With a probability $p_{noise}$, we randomly swap context elements by another \textit{base} class.
+The results for \mbox{$20$-way $5$-shot} classification with noise are shown in Fig. \ref{fig:error}.
+Protonet and AM3 are showed as reference but they are not influenced by noise in context annotations since they only use visual and visual+semantic information, respectively.
+Interestingly, our model seems reasonably tolerant to out-of-context objects.
 With $p_{noise} = 0.5$, our model still outperforms AM3~\cite{xing2019adaptive} and ProtoNet \cite{finn2018probabilistic}.